History of the France national football team: Euro 2016

-France automatically qualified for Euro 2016 by virtue of being hosts and were considered one of the tournament favorites considering the fact that they had won the last two major tournaments which they hosted.
-Karim Benzema and Hatem Ben Arfa are not in squad for Euro 2016.
-France were drawn in Group A of the tournament alongside Romania, Switzerland and minnows Albania.
-France won their group with wins over Romania and Albania and a goalless draw against Switzerland and were poised to face the Republic of Ireland in the round of 16.
-Ireland took the lead after just two minutes through a controversially awarded penalty which was converted by Robbie Brady.
+France automatically qualified as hosts for Euro 2016.
+Karim Benzema and Hatem Ben Arfa were not in the squad.
+France were drawn in Group A of the tournament alongside Romania, Switzerland and Albania.
+France won their group with wins over Romania and Albania and a goalless draw against Switzerland and were poised to play the Republic of Ireland in the round of sixteen.
+Ireland took the lead after just two minutes through a controversially awarded penalty, which was converted by Robbie Brady.
 A brace from Antoine Griezmann, however, helped France to win the match 2–1 and qualify for the quarter-finals, where they beat a resilient Iceland 5–2 to set up a semi-final clash against world champions and tournament co-favourites Germany.
-France won the match 2–0 and this marked their first win over Germany at a major tournament since 1958.
+France won the match 2–0, marking their first win over Germany at a major tournament since 1958.
 France, however, were beaten by Portugal 1–0 in the final courtesy of an extra-time goal by Eder.
 Griezmann was named the Player of the Tournament and was also awarded the Golden Boot in addition to being named in the Team of the Tournament, alongside Dimitri Payet.
-The defeat meant that France became the second nation to lose the final of a European Championship on home soil after Portugal failed to secure the title in 2004.
+The defeat meant that France became the second nation to have lost the final on home soil, after Portugal lost the final to Greece in 2004.